CodeYourFuture/CYF-Workshops/express-setup/readme.md

 ### Step 9 - Displaying your blog posts

-So now we're saving the blog posts to the server, it's time to display them in the broswer!
+So now we're saving the blog posts to the server, it's time to display them in the browser!

 Look inside `public/script.js`.
 There's a whole bunch of JavaScript code in there.
 Don't worry about what all the code means, just know that it's responsible for sending a request to GET old blog posts and display them on the page underneath "Recent Posts".